GERMAN NAVAL, LAND, AIR UNITS OVERPOWER POLISH DEFENSES

 German Blitzkrieg Against Poland, September 1 to October 6, 1939

 Above: German and Polish deployment of land forces on September 1, 1939.
 The German assault on Poland was the first demonstration of Blitzkrieg tactics—the rapid and ruthless use of armor, mobile infantry, and air support.
-(The term “Blitzkrieg” was coined by Western news reporters to describe the speed and destructiveness of the German attack on Poland; Germans did not use the term.)
-The last engagement between the two enemies (Battle of Kock) took place between October 2 and 5 roughly 75 miles southeast of the Polish capital, Warsaw (Warszawa as it appears in the middle of this map).
-Adolf Hitler was convinced that once Poland was defeated and divided between Germany and the Soviet Union, which by previous agreement had entered the conflict against the Poles with 41 divisions and 12 tank brigades totaling over 466,000 troops on September 17, 1939, Britain and France would not seriously continue the war.
+(The term “Blitzkrieg” was coined by Western news reporters to describe the speed and destructiveness of the German attack on Poland.)
+The last engagement between the two enemies (Battle of Kock) took place between October 2 and 5 roughly 75 miles/121 km southeast of the Polish capital, Warsaw (Warszawa as it appears in the middle of this map).
+Adolf Hitler was convinced that once Poland was defeated and divided between Germany and the Soviet Union, which by previous agreement had entered the conflict against the Poles on September 17, 1939, Britain and France would not seriously continue the war.

 Right: From the first hours of the war, Warsaw—called the “Paris of the North” owing to the splendor of the city—was a target of unrestricted aerial bombardment.
 In addition to military facilities such as army barracks, the airport, and an aircraft factory, German pilots targeted civilian facilities such as water works, hospitals, market places, and schools.
-Between air raids and artillery shelling as the Germans approached, the Polish capital sustained fifty or sixty thousand civilian deaths, more than the death toll in Allied raids on Hamburg in mid-1943 (Operation Gomorrah) and Dresden in February 1945.
-Forty percent of its buildings were damaged and 10 percent were destroyed in the first month of war.
-In this photo a nine‑year-old boy rests in the city’s rubble during a search for food for his family.
+Between air raids and artillery shelling as the Germans approached, the Polish capital sustained 50,000 or 60,000 civilian deaths, more than the death toll in Allied raids on Hamburg in mid‑1943 (Operation Gomorrah) and Dresden in February 1945.
+Forty percent of Warsaw’s buildings were damaged and 10 percent were destroyed in the first month of war.
+In this photo a 9‑year-old boy rests in the city’s rubble during a search for food for his family.